TRIQS/dft_tools/doc/guide/conversion.rst

 These lines have to be repeated for each inequivalent atom.

-The last line gives the energy window, relativ to the Fermi energy, that is used for the projective Wannier functions.
+The last line gives the energy window, relative to the Fermi energy, that is used for the projective Wannier functions.
 Note that, in accordance with Wien2k, we give energies in Rydberg units!